The Internet Jungle

-People who write to blogs are not under oath and are not prosecutabe for expressing an opinion, good or bad.
-The same goes for news organizations.
+Beware of reviews that are too bubbly or critical.
+People who write to blogs are not under oath and are not prosecutabe for expressing an opinion, good or bad, truthful or not.
+The same goes for news and political organizations.

 Beware of all reviews.
 You are advised to check out businesses in person including ours.
-We can give you customer references if you request.
+We can give you customer references if you request, and are happy to do so.

-Consider too that in this day of advanced video and sound techniques that any kind of sound or video can be fabricated and made to look very real.
+Consider too that in this day of relatively inexpensive advanced video and sound techniques that any kind of sound, image, video or combination thereof can be fabricated and made to look very real, including you as a participant!

 Use your best judgement, not someone else's.